Help create bigger carbon capture effect by donating Balsa trees in Ecuador

-The fast growing balsa trees in the Amazon absorb up to 3 times more CO2 than an average Danish forest
+Balsa trees in the Amazon are fast growing and absorb up to 3 times more CO2 than an average Danish forest.

 Background